hszilvi/bootstrap-portfolio/README.md

 [Sources](#Sources)

 # Overview
 This is the solution of the 3rd week challange, bootstrap-portfolio.
-In this challange I had to make at least 10 commits to github, recreate the portfolio website from scratch using Bootstrap.
+In this challange I had to recreate the portfolio website from scratch using Bootstrap.

 ## Screenshots